St. Stephen's Church, Udhagamandalam

-St. Stephen's Church is located on the road to Mysore in Ooty, in the state of Tamil Nadu, India.
-It is one of the oldest churches in the Nilgiris district.
+St. Stephen's Church is a historic Church of South India church in Ooty, Tamil Nadu, India.
+Established during the early development of Ootacamund as a British hill station, it is one of the oldest surviving churches in the Nilgiris and an important example of the town's early colonial-era ecclesiastical architecture.
+The church and its adjoining historic cemetery preserve a substantial record of 19th-century Ootacamund and the military, administrative and civilian community associated with the hill station.

 History

-The church dates back to the 19th century.
-Stephen Rumbold Lushington, the then Governor of Madras, who keenly felt the need for a church in Ooty exclusively for the British, laid the foundation for the church on 23 April 1829, to coincide with the birthday of King George IV.
-St. Stephen's Church was consecrated by John Matthias Turner, Bishop of Calcutta, on 5 November 1830.
-It was opened to the public communion on Easter Sunday 3 April 1831.
+The church dates to the 19th century.
+Stephen Rumbold Lushington, then Governor of Madras, laid the foundation stone on 23 April 1829.
+St. Stephen's Church was consecrated by John Matthias Turner, Bishop of Calcutta, on 5 November 1830, and opened for divine service on Easter Sunday, 3 April 1831.
 It came under the Church of South India in 1947.
-The architect in charge was John James Underwood, Captain, Madras Regiment.
+The architect was John James Underwood, a captain in the Madras Engineers.